Kuldeep200/Credit_Risk_Analysis/README.md

 Summary:

 In the high-risk loan class, all the machine learning models had low precision scores as a function of accurately predicting positives.
-In the balanced accuracy score, the undersampling model had the lowest score and the AdaBoost classifier had a high score.
+In the balanced accuracy score, the undersampling model had the lowest score and the AdaBoost classifier had a high score.AdaBoost Classifier would be the best model to use to predict credit risk due to the high recall scores for both high and low risk loans.